Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Methodology

 \subsection{Selectively Synchronize Vulnerable Layers}

 At the layer level, selectively synchronizing vulnerable layers can significantly improve image quality.
-Our analysis reveals that staleness affects shallow and deep layers differently in MoE-based diffusion models.
-Specifically, shallow layers primarily extract low-level features, which are less complex and less impacted by staleness introduced through asynchronous communication.
-In contrast, deeper layers are responsible for capturing higher-level semantics, requiring precise and fresh expert outputs due to the increased complexity and importance of these representations.

-Previous work DeepSpeed-MoE~\cite{deepspeedmoe}, observed that in language models, deeper layers benefit more from MoE architectures.
-Inspired by these findings, we recognize that in visual tasks, staleness in deeper layers due to asynchronous expert parallelism can severely compromise high-level semantic understanding.
+Our analysis reveals that the impact of staleness exhibits layer-wise asymmetry in MoE-based diffusion models: shallow experts extracting low-level features are inherently robust to asynchronous communication, while experts in deeper layers handling high-level semantics prove fundamentally vulnerable to activation staleness.
+This architectural property aligns with DeepSpeed-MoE's observation in language models~\cite{deepspeedmoe} where deeper layers benefit more from MoE.

-To address this, we propose \textit{Selective Synchronization}, which synchronizes only the more vulnerable deeper layers while allowing shallow layers to continue asynchronously.
+Guided by this understanding, we propose \textit{Selective Synchronization}, which synchronizes only the more vulnerable deeper layers while allowing shallow layers to continue asynchronously.
 This targeted approach ensures that deeper layers benefit from up-to-date information without the need for full synchronization.
-Our experiments validate its effectiveness, as shown in Figure~\ref{fig:selective-sync}.
-Detailed results are presented in Section \ref{sec:ablation}.
+Experimental validation in Figure~\ref{fig:selective-sync} confirms the layer-wise vulnerability pattern.
+Ablation studies (Section \ref{sec:ablation}) demonstrate how our partial synchronization achieves optimal quality-efficiency tradeoffs.